nartc/mapper/docs-site/docs/plugins-system/classes-transformer-plugin.md

 ## Why experimental?

 `@automapper/classes/experimental/transformer-plugin` utilizes [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) to traverse and manipulate the **Abstract Syntax Tree (AST)** to automate the process of decorating the Classes.
+And, there is a **Disclaimer**

+> Keep in mind that this is not yet a stable API - we’re releasing this as version 0.5, and things will be changing over time.
+As a first iteration, there will be a few rough edges.
+We encourage any and all feedback from the community to improve the API.
+To allow users to transition between future releases, we will be documenting any API Breaking Changes per new release.

 ## Limitations